thomasrayner/thomasrayner.github.io/_posts/2020-09-09-cissp-study-notes-ch4.md

 comments: true
 categories: [cissp, security, certifications]
 ---
+Chapter 4 covers a variety of topics related to determining compliance requirements, contractual and legal standards, and privacy requirements.
+It also includes information to help you understand legal and regulatory issues that relate to information security in a global context like data breaches, licensing requirements, and privacy.

 Last summer I spent about a month studying for and getting my Certified Information Systems Security Professional (CISSP) certification from ISC2.
 I went about studying for the test a few ways:

 * I used the PocketPrep app